bhojpur/net/README.md

-# Bhojpur NET - Networking Enginge
+# Bhojpur Network - Protocol Engine
-The Bhojpur NET is a networking engine used by the Bhojpur.NET Platform for secure application delivery.
+The Bhojpur Network is a protocol engine used by the Bhojpur.NET Platform for applications or services delivery.